I am Luke,

 Born in 1980, I grew up on the Surrey/Hampshire border in southern England, the son of two university lecturers.
 My dad, an art teacher for much of his career and to this day a practising artist, taught me to draw and paint from a young age.
 With the exception of brief periods where I held aspirations of becoming a goalkeeper, a basketball player (both unlikely given my height) and – for a time – Indiana Jones, I’ve never seriously entertained going into any other line of work.

-I spent time living and studying in Lincoln, went backpacking for a year and a half, and now live just half a mile from my childhood home.
+I spent time living and studying in Lincoln, went backpacking for a year and a half, and now live with my partner and our two mischievous daughters just half a mile from my childhood home.

 My work takes up a lot of my time, because I love it, but I know the importance of taking time for other pursuits.
-I mostly spend my spare time with my partner, daughter and a rabbit named Fudge at our home overlooking a canal – one of my favourite pastimes is watching dogwalkers and cyclists negotiate the aggressive male swan that resides on the towpath.
+I spend much of my spare time with my family at our home overlooking a canal – one of our favourite pastimes is watching dogwalkers and cyclists negotiate the aggressive male swan that resides on the towpath.
+I recently took up a new sport, the aim of which is to locate a nappy onto a tiny opponent who in turn seeks to deflect those attempts by all means necessary.
 I go running in the woods and the hills; I love music and go to gigs and festivals often; I always have a good book on the go; I love the sea and on certain tides can be spotted falling from a surfboard into the English Channel (sometimes having ridden it for several seconds).
-I play 5-a-side football badly but with enthusiasm; I love films; I’m a keen photographer; I see my friends; I see my family; I sometimes go to the pub.
+I love films; I’m a keen photographer; I see my friends; I see my family; I sometimes go to the pub.